nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 Especially during development, when code is being tested and tweaked by developers and run locally, the client cache likely must be cleared.
-If the client developer is testing on a personal account with many rooms, a fresh initial sync won't be fast, and a quicker reconciliation mechanism would likely be welcome (this is just a developer-experience consideration; the end-user experience discussion is below).
+If the client developer is testing on a personal account with many rooms, a fresh initial sync won't be fast, and a fast reconciliation mechanism would likely be welcome (this is just a developer-experience consideration; the end-user experience discussion is below).

 <!-- markdownlint-disable MD024 -->